PPA’s Airport Division

 - Training on the newly approved Pohnpei International Airport Wildlife Hazard Management Plan was conducted by a trainer from US Department of Agriculture during the week following the Emergency Exercise week.

-The weather observers at the AVIS are tasked to provide aviation weather reports to all aircraft within the Pohnpei International Airport terminal area.
-They are also responsible for conducting regular checks on the runway and apron areas for foreign objects or debris within one hour prior to arrival of aircraft and disseminating information through computer to airman (NOTAM) through the AFTN system network.
+The weather observers at the AFIS are tasked to provide aviation weather reports to all aircraft within the Pohnpei International Airport terminal area.
+They are also responsible for conducting runway self-inspections and apron inspections, plus one hour prior to aircraft arrival runway inspections and finally disseminating information such as NOTAM’s (Notice to Airmen) through the AISR system network.

 Aircraft Rescue and Firefighting (ARFF)

-Since Pohnpei International Airport’s airline operations is not on a 24-hour basis, the seven firefighters’ duty schedules are set so that at least three fire firefighters are available during every regular or tentatively scheduled plane operation.
+Pohnpei International Airport’s airline operations is an 8-hours operations airport.
+There are ten firefighters on two duty schedules,with at least four fire firefighters, during every regular or tentative scheduled plane operation.

-The Pohnpei International Airport Emergency Plan was revised and submitted to the FSM Secretary of Transportation, Communication and Infrastructure for approval.
+The Pohnpei International Airport Emergency Plan was revised and approved by the FSM Secretary of Transportation, Communication and Infrastructure.
 A full life emergency exercise with the assistance of US Federal Aviation Administration, Honolulu International Airport Fire Department, Commonwealth Ports Authority of Saipan Fire Department, Pohnpei State Government and FSM National Government was held at the Pohnpei International Airport in November 2012.
-It is the requirement of the International Civil Aviation Organization (ICAO) that the airport holds similar emergency exercise once in every three years
+It is the requirement of the International Civil Aviation Organization (ICAO) that the airport holds similar emergency exercise once every two years.